fabferri/az-pattern/vpn/s2s-vng-vng-ipv6-inner-traffic-azcli/README.md

 | `06_connection2_azcli.ps1` | Creates VPN connections from `gw2` to the Local Network Gateways |
 | `07_vms_azcli.ps1` | Creates test VMs in both VNets with dual-stack network interfaces |

 The **bash-scripts** project folder contains the bash scripts used to perform deployments in **Azure Cloud Shell** or on a local linux environment.
-Remember to set the excution property on the files by chmod +x <filename>
+Remember to set the excution property on the script files by chmod +x file_name

 ## Network Address Space